 Table Land, Panchgani

 Table Land is the second largest mountain plateau in Asia.
 There are two lakes at the Table Land and also two caves.
 Near the main entrance, there will be a small market with souvenirs.
 The horse owners will try to convince you it’s not possible to walk by foot through the platform.
-Plot twist – it’s possible!
-If you decide to ride a horse, I’m leaving a program and prices overview for you.
+Plot twist – it’s possible and doesn’t really take long!
+If you decide to ride a horse, price ranges from 600 to 1300 INR per tour on the tableland only.

 From the Table Land, you can descend to two caves.
 I’ve visited one advised by local people.
 The cave atmosphere was chilling and they even integrated a small café with similar interiors into the cave.
 This is the free area to hang out and I found it nice.
 In the same area, people were selling tickets to the “actual cave” with guru there.
 They cost just 10 INR, but the sellers created such a suspense.